ITRS-Group/cordial/gdna/README.md

 ### Plugin Utilization Dashboard

-The second dashboard, known as the "beehive", shows you a more in-depth view of individual plugin utilization:
+The second dashboard shows you a more in-depth view of individual plugin utilization:

 ![Plugin Utilization Example](screenshots/gdna-3.jpg)

-Each hexagon represents a specific plugin, grouped into logical segments.
+Each row represents a specific plugin, grouped into logical blocks.
 The numbers are how many individual plugin instances are deployed and how many separate servers they are deployed on.

 ### Version Summary Dashboard